krazyhacks/krazyhacks.github.io/_pages/random_git.md

 {% include toc %}

 ### Ammend author of git commits
 Commited changes as the wrong author.
+This happened because the git config wasn't setup correctly and could have been avoided.

 Update the very last commit using;
    {% highlight bash linenos %} git commit --amend --author"KrazyHacks <hacks.krazy@gmail.com> {% endhighlight %}
 This will update the very last commit with the ``edited`` version, correcting the authors name
 ### Interactive rebase